 It is your responsibility to inform SSW in advance of your arrival about any medical conditions or allergies which may affect your participation in the residency.
 This is for safety reasons only and will be kept strictly confidential.
 Due to the nature of the facilities and processes used at SSW we need to ensure participation with said medical condition or allergy is safe.
 If the Senior Technician considers participation to be high risk then we may ask for a letter from a medical professional to outline a user’s ability to participate in the residency/ process safely.

 It is the user’s responsibility to bring and have available any medication in sufficient quantity for the duration of your residency and additional in case of having to self-isolate at SSW.

 SSW is committed to providing an inclusive and welcoming workspace and seeks to overcome physical and social barriers.
-Our site access information is available on the contact page of our website or available on request from SSW Programme and Communications Manager (jenny[at]ssw.org.uk).
+Our site access information is available on our website at www.ssw.org.uk/contact or available on request from SSW (email@example.com).

-Users are welcome to share an Access Support Plan with SSW Programme and Communications Manager prior to their residency period, or discuss this informally if desired.
-Please phone 01464 861372 or email jenny[at]ssw.org.uk.
+Users are welcome to share an Access Support Plan with SSW prior to their residency period, or discuss this informally if desired.
+Please phone 01464 861372 or email firstname.lastname@example.org.